 Star Russian skater tested positive for a banned substance before Beijing Olympics

-BEIJING — A Russian athlete is once again at the center of a doping scandal that has embroiled the Winter Olympics in Beijing.
+BEIJING — A Russian athlete is once again at the center of a doping scandal — one that has embroiled the Winter Olympics in Beijing.

-According to a statement released by the International Testing Agency, star Russian figure skater Kamila Valieva tested positive for use of a performance-enhancing heart medication on December 25, 2021.
+According to a statement released by the International Testing Agency, star Russian figure skater Kamila Valieva took a doping test on Dec.
+25 and later tested positive for a performance-enhancing heart medication.

-The positive test came during a skating competition in St. Petersburg, Russia.
+The positive test came after a skating competition in St. Petersburg, Russia, and was conducted under the authority of the Russian Anti-Doping Agency.

-According to ITA, Valieva was initially told she would be prevented from "competing, training...or participating in any activity, during the Olympic Winter Games."
+According to ITA, Valieva was later told she would be prevented from "competing, training ... or participating in any activity, during the Olympic Winter Games."

-Then, on February 9, the Russian national anti-doping agency reportedly lifted her "provisional suspension."
-No explanation for that decision has been given.
+But for reasons that aren't yet clear, International Olympic Committee officials apparently weren't informed of the drug test or Valieva's eventual suspension.

-After the skating competition concluded, it appeared Russian athletes were poised to win gold, with U.S. skaters in second place.
+After the event concluded, it appeared Russian athletes were poised to win gold, with U.S. skaters in second place.

 But four days after medals were supposed to be awarded, the outcome remains in limbo.

 In its statement, ITA didn't say why Valieva was cleared to skate in Beijing.
-It also remains unclear whether she'll be allowed to skate in additional events in the days ahead.
+It also remains unclear whether she'll be allowed to skate in additional Olympic events.

-Her eligibility is to be decided at an 'urgent meeting' of the Court of Arbitration for Sport before Tuesday's individual women's skating events in Beijing.
+On Friday, Russian sports officials released their own statement raising questions about the timeline of Valieva's drug test and suspension.

-IOC spokesman Mark Adams described Valieva's case as a "legal matter" and asked for patience.
-"Legal cases can be really difficult but it's really important that people will get full justice," he said.
+Spokesman Mark Adams described Valieva's case as a "legal matter" and asked for patience.
+"Legal cases can be really difficult, but it's really important that people will get full justice," he said.

-According to the ITA's statement, however, the IOC is actively challenging the decision made by the Russian national anti-doping agency to allow Valieva to skate.

-"The IOC will exercise its right to appeal," the ITA said, adding that a decision on Valieva's status "is needed before the next competition" on Tuesday.

 "It's imperative that we protect the integrity and advocate for fair and clean sport for all."